bhimatak/UST_Assignments/Assessment/Week02/Questions.md

 ## ✅ **Problem 1:  Number-Star Pattern**

 Problem Statement :Write the program for number and star pattern printing given n value.\
-Input  Format  : Take N as input of type integer.\
+Input  Format  : Take N as input of type integer\
-Output Format  : Print  number and star pattern printing in a half diamond.\
+Output Format  : Print  number and star pattern printing in a half diamond\

 ```
 Constraints: